-LeBron James' Relationship with Cavaliers Ownership Reportedly 'Beyond Repair'
+Conflicting Reports Surround LeBron James' Plans to Leave Cavaliers After Season

-LeBron James' Relationship with Cavaliers Ownership Reportedly 'Beyond Repair'August 16, 2017
+Conflicting Reports Surround LeBron James' Plans to Leave Cavaliers After SeasonAugust 16, 2017

 As many NBA fans wonder whether LeBron James is entering his last year with the Cleveland Cavaliers, a source told longtime NBA writer Chris Sheridan the four-time MVP is already planning for his exit.